marcoantonioni/daffy/daffydoc/docs/Overview/Tools-Installed.md

 </style>
 </head>

-Thought out the Daffy process,  it will install all support tools it would need.
-Depending on the step of daffy you are running and feature it uses, the tools are different.
-If the tool is present already and correct version, it will not be installed.
+Throughout the Daffy process, it will install all support tools it would need.
+Depending on the step of Daffy you are running and feature it is using, the tools will be different.
+If the tool is present already and the correct version, it will not be installed.

 <div class="row">
   <div class="column">Core